-- These securities usually have long maturities and are government backed.
-It is assured that the investor will get principal back and the rate of interest will be dependent on the market rate.
-However, it is assured that the return will be higher.
+- These securities usually have long maturities and are government-backed.
+It is assumed that the investor will get the principal back and the rate of interest will be dependent on the market rate.
+However, it is assumed that the return will be higher.

 - The return of non-marketable securities is higher than marketable securities